Xiaofei-it/Shelly/README.md

 to the result or the failure of the HTTP request.
 We can see the changes of each component from a single place.

+Note that the above code will not perform any actions!
+What the code does is simply commit and store the Domino for later use.
+To make the Domino perform actions, you should invoke the Domino.
+Only after the Domino is invoked will it perform actions.

 This is just a simple example.
 Actually, the Shelly library is very powerful, which will be introduced in the following sections.